jakezatecky/d3-funnel/README.md

 charts using the [D3.js][d3] library.

 D3Funnel is focused on providing practical and visually appealing funnels through a variety of customization options.
-Check out the [example page][example] to get a showcasing of the several possible options.
+Check out the [examples page][examples] to get a showcasing of the several possible options.

 # Usage